Entertainment tax: Amendments

 The amusement tax in Chicago has been in effect since 17 February 1986 and has gone through several amendments.
 It is assigned to section 4-156 in Chicago municipal code.
 In 1999 the tax rate for middle-sized (750-5,000 people) events was reduced to 3%.
 Although, the first major amendment was in July 2004 where the original concept was enlarged by above mentioned paid television programmes and paid membership activities.
 The largest and nowadays most discussed amendment came into effect on 1 July 2015.
 It introduced a general 9% tax rate with exception for registered reseller for whom the rate is 3% and since 2018 the rate was decreased to 5% for cultural performances which are held in auditoriums with maximum capacity exceeding 750 persons.
 This rule was changed later that year and now there is total exemption from the tax if the event is live performance and the capacity is less than 1,500 persons.
 However, the controversy part of this amendment was including the digital streaming and online entertainment platforms as well (Netflix, Spotify, etc.), this expansion is often referred to as "Netflix tax" or "Cloud tax".
 However, this affects only temporary services, e.g. the music tracks, movies, games and other online goods bought online and downloaded permanently are not subject to this tax (it is subject to digital sales tax, which in the state of Illinois is equal to 6.25%).

 Controversy

 The new enlargement for "Netflix tax" was predicted to bring $12 million to the treasury of the city and help to decrease the city's budget deficit which was in 2016 around $500 million.
-However, the new amusement tax is subject to widespread criticism because of violations of other federal laws, state laws and precedent of the Supreme Court.
-Besides what is mentioned above, this taxation also violates the Internet Tax Freedom Act on the Federal level and the Commerce Clause.
-As for the State level, the Department of Finance executives are in clash with Illinois' executives and the uniformity of requirements is therefore not existing.
+However, the new amusement tax is subject to widespread criticism because of alleged violations of other federal laws, state laws and precedent of the Supreme Court.